 With the stylus, I have used the App to get people to sign in electronically to a training session; have taken notes on the Agenda for a meeting; and added notes to specific sections of a grant application.
 I have also signed a tender proposal that was then sent electronically.
 COST €1.79

-I downloaded the WordPress App recently and while I would not venture to create a blogpost on the iPad even with the benefit of my Stylus and Keyboard, the App has a great range of functionality and I would certainly moderate comments.
+I downloaded the WordPress App recently and while I would not venture to create a blog post on the iPad even with the benefit of my Stylus and Keyboard, the App has a great range of functionality and I would moderate comments.

 I have an Android phone and I would not move to iPhone.
 My phone is all set up now and the Contacts, Calendar and email all work excellently – I use Outlook Calendar as the hub to sync all my diary entries so I have an up-to-date calendar on my laptop(s), iPad and of course my phone.

 So along with email, tasks and calendars which all sync seamlessly to your desktop, knowledge workers should be very well connected when armed with their iPad and 3G enabled mobile phone on their travels.

-I am not going to mention all my other favourite time fillers games such as Temple Run and the streaming platforms which allow movie downloads but one educational app, for counting which our almost 3 year old girl loves, is Farm123 Free from Irish company Story Toys Entertainment Ltd (a counting app for kids aged o to 5).
+I am not going to mention all my other favourite time fillers games such as Temple Run and the streaming platforms which allow movie downloads but one educational app, for counting which our kids loved in their day was Farm123 Free from Irish company Story Toys Entertainment Ltd (a counting app for kids aged o to 5).

-I hope you found this blogpost useful.
-As always comments welcome.
+I hope you found this blog post useful.
+As always comments and social shares are welcome.